 The FY1 Foundation Training Programme Director (FTPD) at Medway is Dr Rupinder Kaur and the FY2 FTPD is Dr Naser Ben-Ramadan.

 In the Education Centre located adjacent to the Hospital, you will attend induction and weekly teaching.
 This is also where you will find the Medical Education team who are always available to answer any questions and help in any way they can.

-We offer trainees Doctors a comprehensive, curriculum-based lecture programme with protected teaching for Foundation trainees.
-All Foundation trainees receive a minimum one day of Simulation training in our state-of-the-art Simulation Centre, with other simulation teaching opportunities included in the teaching programmes.
+We offer Postgraduate Doctors a comprehensive, curriculum-based lecture programme with protected teaching for Foundation doctors.
+All Foundation doctors receive a minimum one day of Simulation training in our state-of-the-art Simulation Centre, with other simulation teaching opportunities included in the teaching programmes.

 Dr Rupinder Kaur, FY1 Foundation Training Programme Director

 Dr Naser Ben-Ramadan, FY2 Foundation Training Programme Director

 Foundation Doctor representation is a key element in the development and monitoring of the Foundation Programme, and representatives play a valuable role in providing feedback and helping shape new initiatives.